skopylov58/fast-groovy-scripts/README.md

     person.name = 'Peter'
 ```

 Groovy has absolutely great @CompileStatic feature, which makes Groovy compile code in a statical way (like Java compiler does) and significantly speedup script execution, but in case of plain scripts there is no place to apply this annotation.
 You know @CompileStatic annotation can be applied either on class or method level.
-First lets see how we can solve this problem manually.
+So lets see how we can solve this problem manually.

 Groovy compiler will create Script class which will put your script code into the `run` method, like this: